"running in the background"

 I vote Jim Carrey for lead.

 Antivirus pioneer John McAfee, who found himself at the centre of Central America's hottest manhunt in recent history, has sold the exclusive film rights to his life story.
 McAfee was named by police as a "person of interest" but not a suspect following the murder of his neighbour Gregory Faull in Belize in November.
-McAfee went …
+McAfee …

 or will it be "Terminate and Stay Resident".